codeWithHyder/bookawesome-es6-module/README.md

 In order to run this project you need:

- to open the project in web Browser
+ to open the project in web Browser with live server or simply use any web browser

 ### Setup